MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/deployment-and-upgrade/upgrade-service-applications-to-sharepoint-server-subscription-edition.md

   - Administrators group on the server on which you are running the PowerShell cmdlets.

-    An administrator can use the **Add-SPShellAdmin** cmdlet to grant permissions to use SharePoint Server 2016 cmdlets.
+    An administrator can use the **Add-SPShellAdmin** cmdlet to grant permissions to use SharePoint Server 2019 or SharePoint Server 2016 cmdlets.

     > [!NOTE]
     > If you do not have permissions, contact your Setup administrator or SQL Server administrator to request permissions.
 For additional information about PowerShell permissions, see [Add-SPShellAdmin](/powershell/module/sharepoint-server/Add-SPShellAdmin?view=sharepoint-ps).

-2. Start the SharePoint 2019 Management Shell.
+2. Start the SharePoint Subscription Edition Management Shell.

 3. To store the application pool that you want to use as a variable for this service application, at the Microsoft PowerShell command prompt, type the following command:

   ```